Risk Management

 What is Risk?

-Risk describes a potential event that may cause harm to an organization, involving the possibility of experiencing adverse outcomes such as financial loss, reputational damage, or operational disruptions.
-It is quantified by assessing the likelihood of the event occurring and the severity of its consequences (impact).
-In organizational and business contexts, effectively managing risk is essential for protecting assets, ensuring stability, and achieving strategic objectives.
+A risk describes a potential event that may cause harm to an organization, involving the possibility of causing adverse outcomes such as financial loss, reputational damage, or operational disruptions.
+Risks are often described by determining their likelihood of occurrence and the severity of their consequences (impact).

 According to the National Institute of Standards and Technology (NIST), Threat Sources are defined as the origin of adverse events that could potentially harm an organization's assets and operations.
 These sources can be intentional or unintentional and can come from a variety of places such as nature, individuals, or organizations.